solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-40.md

 Imagine we are applying a Transformation matrix many many times, if we follow the basic Matrix Multiplication rule that will be a shit ton of calculations.
 But `Diagonal matrix` rule save us out.

-If you raise powers to the Matrix, you just need to simply raise power to the `Diagonal elements`.
+If you're lucky enough, that the `Transformation Matrix` is a `Diagonal matrix`, then when you're raising powers to the Matrix, you just need to simply raise power to the `Diagonal elements`.

 ![image](https://user-images.githubusercontent.com/14041622/39749114-76effbd6-52e4-11e8-8a11-0fc75656bbcb.png)

+If you aren't lucky, that the Transformation Matrix isn't a Diagonal matrix, then we're gonna do `Eigen-Analysis`, which means we're to change our basis to make the Transformation Matrix to a Diagonal matrix, then raise power to it, finally transform the result matrix back to original basis again.